- 1:12 roof pitch (2:12-6:12 available)

 Get Four Building QuotesCompare and save with competing quotes from local suppliers

 American-made, I-Beam steel framing, custom-engineered in factories across North America.

 Shomes offer a huge range of structural options in a pre-engineered bolt-together kit.
 The home-portion of the shop house can be one configuration and style, with the attached workshop section having its own customizations and configuration.

 You can use a professional erection crew, or you might want to go DIY.
 Many buyers choose to self-build - making these structures an extremely economical home option.

 This durable, pest-proof, rot-proof structure will add to your property’s equity.
 Structural warranties are 30+ years.

 And this could be a big plus: you can quickly and easily adapt to future growth.
 Simply remove the end wall sheeting, pour a new concrete slab and add additional workspace.
 Be sure to specify 'expandable end walls' when ordering if this is a possibility.

-A fast to build, economical & flexible housing solution
+A fast to build, economical & flexible housing choice

 - Economical, simple construction